FieryPotato/Sequents/README.md

 $ python3 Sequents solve --json (infile) [outfile]
 ```

+When loading from a .txt file, the prover expects sequents as a pair
+of comma-separated lists of proposions, separated from each other
+by a semicolon.

+When loading from a .json file, the prover expects three key: value
+pairs:

+        - 'names': list containing names for use in the prover
+        - 'sequents': list containing sequents to be decomposed
+        - 'forest': list containing solved sequents

+Any missing value is replaced by an empty placeholder.

+When loading from a bytes file, the prover expects an iterable
+containing sequents.

 ## Package Useage
 One of the main upsides of the redesign is that the new structure allows
 the import of classes using a commonsense syntax.